 .
 Add the reserved sardines and cook, stirring occasionally with a wooden spoon, until the sardines have broken into pieces and are thoroughly mixed into the sauce, about 10 to15 minutes.
 If the sauce appears too thick at this point, add a little of the pasta cooking water.

 Bring 6 quarts of water and 2 tablespoons of salt to a rolling boil

 .
 Add the bucatini

 and cook until tender but still al dente

-the cooked pasta into a large serving bowl, add 3/4 of the sauce and stir to combine.
-Top with the remaining sauce and the fried sardines
+.
+Drain the cooked pasta into a large serving bowl, add 3/4 of the sauce and stir to combine.
+Top with the remaining sauce and the fried sardines.
+This pasta

 tastes best if allowed to sit for several minutes, soaking up the flavors of the sauce, before it is served.
 Keep the pasta covered during this waiting period, then garnish with reserved fennel fronds.